go-vikunja/vikunja/docs/content/doc/setup/config.md

 **Note:** Some openid providers (like gitlab) only make the email of the user available through openid claims if they have set it to be publicly visible.
 If the email is not public in those cases, authenticating will fail.
 **Note 2:** The frontend expects to be redirected after authentication by the third party to <frontend-url>/auth/openid/<auth key>.
-Please make sure to configure the redirect url with your third party auth service accordingly if you're using the default vikunja frontend.
+Please make sure to configure the redirect url in your third party auth service accordingly if you're using the default vikunja frontend.
+The frontend will automatically provide the api with the redirect url, composed from the current url where it's hosted.
+If you want to use the desktop client with openid, make sure to allow redirects to `127.0.0.1`.
 Take a look at the [default config file](https://kolaente.dev/vikunja/vikunja/src/branch/main/config.yml.sample) for more information about how to configure openid authentication.

 Default: `<empty>`